Wijairat/Wijairat/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Namo, a sophomore majoring in Operations Research: Analytics at Columbia Engineeringy, graduating in May 2026.
+I'm Namo, a sophomore majoring in Operations Research: Analytics at Columbia University, graduating in May 2026.